vmware-archive/meta-buildpack/README.md

 all decorators that return true from their `decorate` scripts, so any number of them can be applied to a single droplet.

+## How it should work

+If this functionality is deemed useful by more people than just me, it should be implemented in the Cloud Foundry cloud controller, rather than requiring a special buildpack at the top of the list.
+But the meta-buildpack provides access to the feature before it's implemented in the core, so that we can prove the concept and gauge its appeal to other developers.
+Migrating support for this feature into Cloud Foundry later should have zero effect on decorators that have already been produced.

 ## How to install the meta-buildpack

 To install the meta-buildpack at the top of the buildpack list, simply run the provided upload